 JMIPC – RNCM James Mottram International Piano Competition

-The eighth RNCM James Mottram International Piano Competition (JMIPC) will take place at the Royal Northern College of Music, Manchester, UK from Monday 27 November – Saturday 2 December 2023.
+The ninth RNCM James Mottram International Piano Competition (JMIPC) will take place at the Royal Northern College of Music, Manchester, UK from Monday 24 November – Saturday 29 November 2025.

 This major biennial event offers an all-round learning experience for young pianists under 30 from all over the world.